MateuszJanduraUszu/mjmem/docs/reference/pool_allocator/pool_allocator-is_equal.md

 ## Remarks

-The two allocators are considered equal when they use the same resource.
-Note that `_Other` must be castable from [allocator](../allocator/allocator.md) to `pool_allocator`; otherwise, it always returns false.
+The two allocators are considered equal when they use the same resource and allocation limit.
+Note that `_Other` must be castable from
+[allocator](../allocator/allocator.md) to `pool_allocator`; otherwise, it always returns false.

 ## Requirements